simpleshue/misc/docs/running/forms.md

 1. The first treatment is to strengthen the weak point of the three (why not all of them!).
 1. Movement training - practice *push off the ground with glutes*.
 It can be done in a stand form (e.g., Bulgarian single leg squat), while avoid keep knees in front of the toes.
 1. Apply the focus to running, from short distance to longer ones.

+## Cadence

+Generally runners maintain a cadence betwen 160-200 in order to be efficient, but that number varies a lot.

+A lot of factors contributes to the number
+* distance
+* surface
+* speed
+* individual body construction

+Usually, low cadence is correlated with over-striding, which is inefficient and imposes injury risk.
+However, before analysing/confirming that, don't force to run in a very different cadence.
+Instead, take small adjustments, and see if the cadence will improve naturally.

+1. arm/elbow movement - arms should be closer to body, and maintain sharper angles (than 90-degrees) in elbows.
+This reduces the center mass of angular movement.
+1. shoulder - reduce big movements in upper body.
+Instead, try to just move arms from should joints.
+Often, upper body should not be still.
+Rather, some amount of upper body movement is beneficial to absorb and release energy from each stride.
+The "right" amount of movement is hard to meassure.
+You can try to reducing the movement slightly.
+If it makes running "lighter" without sacrificing speed or comfort, then  it is likely in the right direction.
+1. leg/root - reduce ground contact time.
+By itself is worth a separate topic.
+A "light" and quick contact saves energy and reduces stress on joints.
+To train, consider varies skips, e.g., A/B skips.
+1. hip/upper body pose - hip more on top hip more on top of your feet.
+Avoid hip is too far back.